fenago/machine-learning-essentials-module1/lab_12/exercises/README.md

 | `sp500.csv` | The S&P 500 index's opening, high, low, and closing price daily, along with volume traded and adjusted close for 2019 through 2020. | The `stock_analysis` package. |

 ### Source
 The [`stock_analysis`](https://github.com/fenago/stock-analysis) package contains easy to use interfaces for basic technical analysis of stocks.
-In this chapter, we will walk through the construction of this package.
+In this lab, we will walk through the construction of this package.